gem/oq-engine/doc/faq.md

 #### Can two installations of the engine share the same `oqdata` directory?

 The `oqdata` directory, that stores calculation data, can safely be shared between two different instances of the engine working on a same computer.
-Each datastore is independent from all others and has a unique identifier.
-It is possible to determine the version of the engine that produced each datastore (for instance `calc_X.hdf5`) using the command
+Each HDF5 dataset is independent from all others in the datastore and it has a unique identifier.
+It is possible to determine the version of the engine that produced each HDF5 file (`calc_<calc_id>.hdf5`) using the command

 ```
-$ oq show_attrs / X
+$ oq show_attrs / <calc_id>
 ```

-where `/` indicates the root attributes of the datastore (`checksum`, `date` `engine_version` and `input_size`) and `X` (an integer number) is the calculation id.
+where `/` indicates the root attributes (`checksum`, `date` `engine_version` and `input_size`) and `<calc_id>` (an integer number) is the calculation identifier.
 In case the calculation id is not specified, the attributes are retrieved for the latest calculation.

 ******